acun1994/30days-unity2d/docs/day4.md

 # Day 4 Content

-Continuing the [tutorial](https://unity3d.com/learn/tutorials/s/roll-ball-tutorial) to create a basic game from scratch.

 ## Physics

 For a GameObject to be able to react according to physics, we first need a RigidBody component.